JINXER000/GIE-mapping/README.md

 To access the global EDT directly, you are recommended to implement a  GPU-based motion planner together with GIE-mapping.
 Each voxel  can be retrieved by using device function  *get_VB_key()* and *get_voxID_in_VB()*.

-If you are using a  CPU-based planner, the voxel block ID can be retrieved like this:
+If you are using a  CPU-based planner, you can retriev the voxel block ID like this:
 ```cpp
  int VB_idx =_hash_map->hash_table_H_std.find(blk_key)->second;
 ```
-And voxels inside the block can be visited.
+And voxels inside the block can be visited with *get_voxID_in_VB()*.

 # Additional features
 ### Frontiers for exploration